Guide

 A productive online review should resolve targeted project queries.

-Before the meeting, compile a list of necessary clarifications: which material categories require priority review, which finishes are fixed and which are flexible, which items need closer comparison, whether any application areas have specialized requirements, whether critical drawings or quantities are missing, whether alternatives should be proposed, and what precise information is needed before proceeding to quotation.
+Before the meeting, compile a list of necessary clarifications: which material categories require priority review, which finishes are fixed and which are flexible, which items need closer comparison, whether any application areas have specialized requirements, which drawing details or quantity inputs should be aligned before quotation, whether alternatives should be proposed, and what precise information is needed before proceeding to quotation.

 This approach streamlines the review process and minimizes repetitive back-and-forth communication for both parties.